Editor’s Key Takeaways: Acrylic vs Metal Prints: Key Differences Explained

 Acrylic and metal prints are designed for durability, and in general, both perform very well.

 Acrylic products are covered with a plexiglass sheet, which provides UV resistance and makes the prints waterproof.
-This is perfect for a number of reasons; first, you can display your acrylic prints in high-humidity environments such as bathrooms and basements.
+Premium acrylic prints (like those using TruLife acrylic glass) are rated for 100+ years of archival longevity.
+This is perfect for a number of reasons; first, you can display your acrylic prints in various indoor environments with confidence.

 Second, you can easily clean your acrylic print.
 Did a child get mucky fingerprints all over the front?
 No worries – just whip out a cloth and rub away the dirt.
 Has dust begun to accumulate on the surface of your print?
 You can towel it off without issue.